zJaaal/zJaaal/README.md

 <img src="https://www.codewars.com/users/zJaaal/badges/small"/>
 </a>
 ==============================

-Backend Developer and Future FullStack
+Frontend Developer and Future FullStack
 --------------------------------------

 I have been engaged in coding since 2020.
 I am a technology enthusiast and a lifelong learner.
 I love to learn new things and I also learn fast.